 Supported in partnership with the Office of Prevention and Women’s Equality

-‘Happy’ is a major public art initiative and youth mental health awareness campaign, led by acclaimed Melbourne artist/designer Beci Orpin and artists from the Jacky Winter Group in partnership with Smiling Mind and M&C Saatchi.
-Engaging young Victorians through schools, social media, mass market advertising and pop culture channels, ‘Happy’ will promote youth mental health via creative expression.
+‘META’ is a major public art initiative and youth mental health awareness campaign, led by acclaimed Melbourne artist/designer Beci Orpin and artists from the Jacky Winter Group in partnership with Smiling Mind and M&C Saatchi.
+Engaging young Victorians through schools, social media, mass market advertising and pop culture channels, ‘META’ will promote youth mental health via creative expression.
 It seeks to engage young Victorians in a dialogue about what makes them mentally healthy, happy, resilient and socially connected.

 Supported in partnership with Creative Victoria